Torque3D-Resources/andijh92_gtdb/README.md

 -   Python 2.7
 -   wxPython 3.0

-If you compile it from git source, you also need:
+If you compile it from git source on GNU/Linux, you also need:

 -   gnu autotools (autoconf, make, automake)
 -   autoconf-archive

-Currently, you can only compile from git source.
-Windows is not tested yet.

-<a id="orge24d77a"></a>
+<a id="org1f0d490"></a>

 ## on GNU/Linux